ChrisPenner/ChrisPenner.github.io/site/drafts/test-patterns.md

         result `shouldBe` Right "Steven"
 ```

+Hopefully that comes out green!

 Great!
 So, like I said before we'd like to customize our implementations of
 some of our mocked out services, let's say we want the DB to fail on every
 call!
 One option would be to wrap `TestM` in a newtype and use
-`GeneralizedNewtypeDeriving` to get back our implementation of `MonadCli` then
+`deriving MonadCli` with `GeneralizedNewtypeDeriving` to get back our
-write a NEW instance for `MonadDB` which fails.
-This still results in an
+implementation of `MonadCli` then write a NEW instance for `MonadDB` which
+fails on every call.
+If we have to do this for every customized behaviour for
+each of our services though this results in an `(n*k)` number of newtypes!
+We
-`(n*k)` problem though, we need a different newtype for EACH pairing of every
-possible set of behaviours we can imagine!
-Cartesian products are fun, but not
+need a different newtype for EACH pairing of every possible set of behaviours
-when you're writing implementations.
-Let's solve this problem the way we solve
+we can imagine!
+Let's solve this problem the way we solve all problems in
-all problems in Haskell: Add more type parameters!
+Haskell: Add more type parameters!

+## Phantom Data Kinds

-Let's parameterize `TestM` with slots which represent possible implementations of each service.
+Let's parameterize `TestM` with slots which represent possible implementations
-To help users know how it works and also prevent incorrect usage we'll qualify the parameters using `DataKinds`!
+of each service.
+To help users know how it works and also prevent incorrect
+usage we'll qualify the parameters using `DataKinds`!

 ```haskell